 Scammers regularly ask for payment by wire transfer, Western Union, check or cash, then take off with the money.
 It is almost impossible to recover your money once this has happened.

 If you are asked to pay the rental balance in full via cash, check, wire transfer, MoneyGram or Western Union before you arrive and you are not working with a trusted travel agent, start looking for another place to rent.
 Scammers typically get you to pay by wire transfer, move the funds to another bank account, close the first account and vanish with your money before you realize you are a fraud victim.

 While it is true that wire transfer payments are commonplace in some countries, reputable vacation rental property owners will be willing to work with you and find a payment method acceptable to both parties.

-Be especially wary of emails or telephone conversations with owners who don't seem to know anything about the local area or who use poor grammar in written communication.
+Be especially wary of emails or telephone conversations with owners who do not seem to know anything about the local area or who use poor grammar in written communication.